2x01-p2-1/2x01-p2-1/README.md

 keep it straight to the point of how to access the entry point of the web app any necessary dependencies to run it

-Step 1: Clone from Github main branch using "......" on the directory of your choice
+Step 1: Clone from Github main branch using "......" to the directory of your choice

+Step 2: Open Command Prompt

+Step 3: Cd to the cloned main branch using "cd <cloned main branch>"

-Step 2: Cd to zoomaway using "cd zoomaway"
+Step 3: Cd to zoomaway using "cd zoomaway"

-Step 3: Type "npm install" in the cmd
+Step 4: Type "npm install" in the cmd

-Step 4: Type "npm start" in the cmd
+Step 5: Type "npm start" in the cmd

-Step 5: Type localhost:3000 on a web browser to access the website
+Step 6: Type localhost:3000 on a web browser to access the website

 # “Development Workflow” section
 provide a brief yet sufficiently comprehensive description of your team’s workflow using git and GitHub features